tachyons-css/tachyons/README.md

 If you want to reduce the size of the library greatly on production I suggest using [uncss](https://github.com/giakki/uncss) to remove styles you aren't referencing.

-Alternatively, you can use the version [https://cdnjs.com/libraries/tachyons](hosted on cdnjs), but be advised that you will be serving all styles, even those you don't use.
+Alternatively, you can use the version [hosted on cdnjs](https://cdnjs.com/libraries/tachyons), but be advised that you will be serving all styles, even those you don't use.
 Just drop this tag into your `index.html`: